 After appropriate rehabilitation, a gradual return to sport is initiated at the six to nine-month mark.
 Only if the individual’s knee does not present with pain or effusion, during or after functional sport-specific training drills.
 The individual must also be able to demonstrate the appropriate strength and endurance needed for their specific sport.

 How do I prevent an ACL Injury?

-ACL injury rates appear to be on the increase and it is of concern that recent reports show the rates of ACL injury to have grown most rapidly at the younger end of the age spectrum.
+Anterior cruciate ligament injury rates appear to be on the increase.
+It is of concern that recent reports show the rates of ACL injury to have grown most rapidly at the younger end of the age spectrum.

 Implementing an ACL injury prevention program can be extremely beneficial for all individuals.
 Keep in mind that this program will not prevent ACL tears from occurring but can help decrease the risk.
 There are five key steps that should be included in the planning of this program: